GammaPrep-JS/FullStack-Class-11-/README.md

-# FullStack-Class-11
+# FullStack-Class-12
-Class 11(Edit Post & Live Search Feature)
+Class 12(Search-backend & Users following each other)

-* Codes and pdf for Class 11 is attached here
+* Codes and pdf for Class 12 is attached here

 * for linux/mac
 "watch": "nodemon db --ignore frontend-js --ignore public/ & webpack --watch"